-This document has been developed to comply with State Water Resources Control Board (SWRCB) Order No. 2006-0003-DWQ, Statewide General Waste Discharge Requirements for Sanitary Sewer Systems (copy attached hereto as Appendix A).
-To facilitate proper funding and management of sanitary sewer systems, WDR Order 2006- 0003-DWQ requires Enrollees to develop and implement a system-specific SSMP including provisions to:
+This Sanitary Sewer Management Plan (SSMP) has been developed by the University of California, Riverside (UC Riverside) to comply with State Water Resources Control Board (SWRCB) Order No. 2006-0003-DWQ, Statewide General Waste Discharge Requirements for Sanitary Sewer Systems adopted on May 2, 2006 (copy attached hereto as Appendix A).
+Order 2006-0003-DWQ requires Enrollees to develop and implement a system-specific SSMP including provisions to: